ankitjain28may/personal-blog/_posts/2020-12-17-communitybridge-mentee-with-keptn.md

 # What is CommunityBridge Program?

-CommunityBridge program is the Linux Foundation's initiative to indulge more people in the open-source community similar to Google Summer of Code and Outreachy.
-Each selected Mentee works on an open-source project for a term of 3 months approx under the assigned Mentors who guides and help them with the project completion.
+CommunityBridge program (which is now known as LFX Mentorship) is the Linux Foundation's initiative to indulge more people in the open-source community similar to Google Summer of Code and Outreachy.
+Each selected Mentee works on an open-source project for a term of 3 months approx under the assigned Mentors who guide and help them with the project completion.

 I have been following the CNCF community and hence got to know about this program and thinking to apply for this program from last one year but unfortunately either I miss the deadline or stuck in something else.
 I have been constantly trying to make some good open-source contribution to CNCF projects.
 It's kinda challenging to find proper time for the open-source contribution along with a full-time job which is equally amazing and exciting.

+I was constantly following the CNCF blog and tracking the status for the Fall 2020 CommunityBridge Program.
+I choose **"[Keptn CLI to support multiple contexts like KUBECONFIG](https://github.com/keptn/keptn/issues/2300)"** project idea from Keptn organization out of [22 projects ideas](https://github.com/cncf/mentoring/blob/master/communitybridge/2020/q3-q4/project_ideas.md) from 12 Graduated, Incubating and Sandbox organization.

+# Why Keptn?